Michael Weiss (triathlete)

-Michael Weiss (born 17 January 1981 in Gumpoldskirchen) is an Austrian triathlete and cyclist.
+Michael Weiss (born 17 January 1981) is an Austrian triathlete and cyclist.
 He represented Austria in the 2004 Summer Olympics in men's mountain bike, cross-country and is the 2011 XTERRA Triathlon world champion.

 Career

 Mountain biking

 Weiss was a member of the Austrian national mountain bike team from 1999–2008.
 In 2003, he won the under–23 European Mountain Bike Championships.
 The next year, in 2004, he became the Austrian mountain bike champion and competed in the 2004 Summer Olympic's mountain bike race where he placed 32nd with a time 2:30:14.
 After failing to qualify for 2008 Olympics in Beijing, Weiss eventually turned to triathlon.

 Triathlon

 Weiss took his skill in mountain biking and applied them to the XTERRA Triathlon series.
 He has had success at the championships in Maui placing second in 2008, third in 2009 and 2010 before winning the championship in 2011.
 In May 2010, Weiss became the first Austrian to win an Ironman competition by winning the 2010 Ironman St.George race.
 In 2013, in his first race after serving his two-year doping ban, Weiss won Ironman Cozumel.